Mushroom-Daemon/doks/content/docs/2_the_big_ones/credibility.md

 Send a stranger a letter, get them to open it, *read it*, and then buy whatever you're selling?
 That's magic&mdash;a magic that drew me into this field years ago and a big part of what holds me here today.

  But not everyone has such a positive view on the topic of persuasion.
-Many folks are of the opinion that marketers (which, as a persuasive writer, you are) are practicing a kind of *dark* magic.
+In fact, many folks are of the opinion that marketers (which, as a persuasive writer, you are) are practicing a kind of *dark* magic.
 They're manipulators.
 Snake oil salesmen.
 Shiesters who will do or say anything for a quick buck or vote.
 And here's the thing.

  Sometimes they're right.